Sex Toy Care & Maintenance

 Silicone toys and lube:

+Most people and stores will stress that you must always use water-based lube with true silicone sex toys.
 It has been discussed on my site in an interview with Metis Black of Tantus that for the most part when it comes to mass-produced silicone sex toys and lower quality silicone lubricants you should probably avoid mixing the two.
 Ultra-premium / platinum silicone can be combined with certain high-quality silicone lubricants.
 I’ve found that Fun Factory’s Body Fluid works well, but please do a patch test first on a portion of the dildo that won’t be entering your body.
 If there is going to be an interaction, it will occur quickly – the lube and the surface of the toy will get gummy/sticky.
 Doing a patch test with a small amount will allow you to scrape of the gummied lube with your fingernail.
 Since like silicone bonds with like, try to get a silicone lube with as few ingredients (and therefore, types of silicone) as possible.
+I have also used Wet’s Synergy – a water and silicone hybrid which therefore doesn’t have much silicone present – with much success.
 If you don’t want to risk trying a silicone lube, and want to use your silicone toys in the water/bath/shower, try using coconut oil as a natural lubricant.
 It’s safe to use with silicone.

 Glass, Ceramic, Wood:

-Again, all are non-porous (the wood has been sealed so that it’s non-porous) so the wipe-down method is fine.
-To be on the safe side, I wouldn’t expose ceramic or wood to the high temps of boiling water or a dishwasher – you just never know and you’d be really sad to ruin a good toy.
+To be on the safe side, I wouldn’t expose ceramic or glass to the high temps of boiling water or a dishwasher – you just never know and you’d be really sad to ruin a good toy.
 Most glass toys would be fine in boiling water or the dishwasher, but please keep in mind that the glass used in sex toys holds onto temperature really well, so it will be extremely hot for a little while.
 Best practice for boiling would be to include a small hand towel in the pot to prevent the glass dildo from cracking up against the side of the pot.
 Always refer to the manufacturer’s instructions, though, before putting these though the extreme temps of boiling water or dishwasher.
+While borosillicate glass is better at withstanding temperature changes and the high heat of a dishwasher or boiling water, soda lime glass may not be.
+A 10% bleach rinse should be fine for these, as would a simple soap and water wash if you have no reason to sanitize.

 Glass, Ceramic, Wood and lube:

-Use water- or silicone-based or even oil if you like, but you’ll likely find out you don’t need as much as you would with a silicone toy.
+Glass and Ceramic: Use water- or silicone-based or even oil if you like, but you’ll likely find out you don’t need as much as you would with a silicone toy.
+Wood: Smaller crafters who use untested sealants, especially natural ones, don’t often know what lubricants are/are not compatible.
+Tread with caution, and ask them first!
+If they agree something is compatible and it is not, it would be easier to get them to re-finish the dildo then.

 Metal: